Top 7 Image Data Collection Techniques For Infographics That You Should Know

 Use the xls filetype (or xlsx,csv or pdf) for data collection:

-Another simple technique to limit your search to files that contain data is to use the option “filetype:xls” to limit your results to Excel (spreadsheet) files alone.
+Another simple technique to limit your search to files that contain is to use the option “filetype:xls” to limit your results to Excel (spreadsheet) files alone.

 Here’s how to do it: “filetype:xls” should be appended to the end of your query or subject.
 Instead of directing you to a webpage, Google will provide results that will download the file instantly when you click on it.